supa2/Automaton/Automaton-Machine-class.md

 ### int trigger( int event ) ###

 Triggers an event for the current state.
 If there's a positive number in the event column for the current state the machine will switch to that state on the next cycle.
+The method will return 1 if the trigger has resulted in a state change or 0 if it hasn't.

 ```c++